 The Company's activity is subordinated to the interests of the Bolsas y Mercados Españoles Group, the parent of which is Bolsas y Mercados Españoles, with registered office at Plaza de la Lealtad, 1, Madrid.
 Bolsas y Mercados Españoles is responsible for preparing the consolidated financial statements.
 This Group combines all the Spanish companies that administer the registration, clearing and settlement of securities systems and secondary markets.

-The consolidated financial statements of the Bolsas y Mercados Españoles Group for 2015 were authorised for issue by the Board of Directors at a meeting held on 25 February 2016.
-The consolidated financial statements of the Bolsas y Mercados Españoles Group for 2014 were authorised for issue by the Board of Directors at a meeting held on 26 February 2015 and filed with the Madrid Companies Register.
+The consolidated financial statements of the Bolsas y Mercados Españoles Group for 2016 were authorised for issue by the Board of Directors at a meeting held on 27 February 2017.
+The consolidated financial statements for 2015 were approved at the General Shareholders' Meeting of Bolsas y Mercados Españoles held on 28 April 2016 and filed at the Madrid Companies Register.